Sohel440/Homomorphic-operation/README.md

-# 🔐 A Secure Two-Party Secure Computation Protocol using Homomorphic Encryption
+# 🔐 A  Two-Party Secure Computation Protocol using Homomorphic Encryption

 ## ✨ Overview

-This project implements a **secure two-party computation protocol** using **Homomorphic Encryption (HE)**, enabling privacy-preserving arithmetic operations on encrypted data.
+This project implements  ** a two-party secure computation protocol** using **Homomorphic Encryption (HE)**, enabling privacy-preserving arithmetic operations on encrypted data.
 The protocol follows the client-server model where:

 - **The Client** encrypts input data and selects an operation.